bluesky/ophyd/doc/source/index.rst

 =====

-Ophyd represents hardware in Python, providing a consistent interface for reading from values from and sending values to any device.
+Ophyd represents hardware in Python, providing a consistent interface for reading values from and sending values to any device.

 Contents:

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

+   device-overview
    commands
    builtin-devices
    positioners